kaisenlinux/manpages-dev/category/MAC/arptables.md

               The protocol type (2 bytes).
 Available values are: 0x800=IPv4.

    TARGET-EXTENSIONS
        arptables  extensions  are precompiled into the userspace tool.
 So there is no need to explicitly load them with a -m option like in iptables.
-However, these extensions deal with  func‐ tionality supported by supplemental kernel modules.
+However, these extensions deal with functionality supported by supplemental kernel modules.

    mangle
        --mangle-ip-s IP address